-Geology by P.J.
-Barnett, K.H.
-Yeung and J.D.
-McCallum, 2011.
-Additional symbols digitized by D. Partington and J. Bonin.
+Geology by C. Gao and K.H.
+Yeung, 2015.
+Additional symbols digitized by M. Francis and J. Bonin.
 Preparation of GIS product by K.H.
+Yeung.

-Yeung and J.D.
-McCallum.
-Cartographic production by A. Evers.
-Every possible effort has been made to ensure the accuracy of the occur.
+Cartographic production by R. Corcoran.
+Every possible effort has been made to ensure the accuracy of the information presented on this map; however, the Ministry of Northern Development and Mines does not assume liability for errors that may occur.
 Users should verify critical information.
+Issued 2018.

-Information from this publication may be quoted if credit is given.
-It is recommended that reference to this map be made in the following form:
+nformation from this publication may be quoted if credit is given.
+It is ecommended that reference to this map be made in the following form: Gao, C. and Yeung, K.H.
+2018.
+Surficial geology of the Kenogami River